 Our Story

-Tipi Confessions is produced by three Indigenous women: University of Alberta professors Kim TallBear (Sisseton-Wahpeton Oyate) and Tracy Bear (Nehiyaw’iskwew from Montreal Lake Cree Nation), and Native Studies PhD student Kirsten Lindquist (Cree-Métis).
+Tipi Confessions is produced by two Indigenous women: PhD student Kirsten Lindquist (Métis Nation of Alberta), and Assistant Professor (MacEwan University) and PhD student Brittany Johnson (Beaver First Nation).
+Co-founders Dr. Kim TallBear (Sisseton-Wahpeton Oyate) and Dr. Savage Bear (Montreal Lake Cree Nation) remain as advisors to the show.
 We are an offshoot of the popular Austin, Texas show, BedPost Confessions, founded in 2010.

 “decolonizing sexuality, and sex positivity and healing more broadly, is key to curbing violence in our society in both Indigenous and non-Indigenous communities”.